bckohan/django-enum/doc/source/usage.rst

 See :ref:`forms` and :ref:`filtering`.

-Very rich enumeration fields that encapsulate much more functionality in a simple declarative syntax are possible with ``EnumField``.
+Very rich enumeration fields that encapsulate much more functionality in a simple declarative syntax are possible with :class:`~django_enum.fields.EnumField`.
 See :ref:`enum_props`.

 External Enum Types
 ###################

 Enum_ classes defined externally to your code base or enum classes that otherwise do not inherit from Django's Choices_ type, are supported.
-When no choices are present on an Enum_ type, ``EnumField`` will attempt to use the ``label`` member on each enumeration value if it is present, otherwise the labels will be based off the enumeration name.
-Choices can also be overridden at the ``EnumField`` declaration.
+When no choices are present on an Enum_ type, :class:`~django_enum.fields.EnumField` will attempt to use the ``label`` member on each enumeration value if it is present, otherwise the labels will be based off the enumeration name.
+Choices can also be overridden at the :class:`~django_enum.fields.EnumField` declaration.

-In short, ``EnumField`` should work with any subclass of Enum_.
+In short, :class:`~django_enum.fields.EnumField` should work with any subclass of Enum_.

 .. code:: python